 After she was discharged, Victoria and Naberg planned their wedding.
 Victoria's parents flew in from California.
 The morning of the big day, Victoria's mom did her makeup and helped her get into her elaborate, Victorian-styled dress before driving her to the church.
 "I can't believe my baby girl is going to be the First Lady of DeLorea!" she said.

 Later, Victoria's new stepdaughters walked down the aisle, tossing flowers.
-As the "Canon in D" played, Victoria entered the church on her father's arm and proceeded down the aisle.
-She looked at friends and family as she passed them.
-They all smiled at her.
+As the serene Baroque music played, Victoria entered the church on her father's arm and proceeded down the aisle.
+She glanced at friends and family as she passed them.
+They all beamed at her.
 There were also reporters and photojournalists from all over Europe.
 Before she knew it, she was at the altar.
 Her new stepson presented the rings.
 After donning the rings and exchanging vows, she and Naberg kissed as everyone applauded.

 The wedding made news all across Europe.
-Victoria lived a happy life as First Lady.
+Victoria thrived as First Lady.
 She tested new puppet shows with her new family, to their delight.
 Since the Nabergs were well off, Victoria managed to resign from her job at the Herald.
-She was too busy with being First Lady to have time to work as a photojournalist any more.
-She and Naberg enjoyed each other's company for the rest of their lives.
-Victoria found happiness at last.
+She was too engrossed with being First Lady to have time to work as a photojournalist any more.
+She and Naberg enjoyed each other's company for a couple of years, until a threat to the Presidency arrived...